WinVector/PDSwR2/RenderedExamples/c08_Advanced_Data_Preparation.md

                          parallelCluster = parallel_cluster)

 # Note 1:
-#   We will use the cross frame to train the logistic regression model.
+#   We will use the cross-frame to train the logistic regression model.

 # Note 2:
 #   Prepare the test set so we can call the model on it.